 7- Gynecomastia is Associated with Other Ailments

-It’s helpful to note that excessive male breast growth is often associated with health conditions like hyperthyroidism, cirrhosis of the liver, chronic kidney failure, obesity, and low testosterone levels.
+It’s helpful to note that male breast enlargement is often associated with health conditions like hyperthyroidism, cirrhosis of the liver, chronic kidney failure, obesity, and low testosterone levels.

 If you are taking medications for these ailments, the medicines themselves could be to blame for glandular tissue growth.
 Even if you don’t seek gynecomastia treatment, you should seek medical care for any ailments that show up alongside the male breasts.

 Gynecomastia will not threaten your health in most cases.
 Other than tenderness, few sufferers of the condition feel breast pain.
 There may be discomfort from wearing certain clothing, such as tight shirts that rub against sensitive or puffy nipples, for example.